team-limakilo/dct/README.md

 ## Contact Us

-You can join the VMFA-169 discord(https://discord.gg/6z8uERVW5Y) if you would like to discuss DCT topics.
+You can join the VMFA-169 discord (https://discord.gg/6z8uERVW5Y) if you would like to discuss DCT topics.
 The channel is `#dynamic-campaign-tools-discussion`.

+This branch is maintained by kukiric#5535 on Discord for Hoggit's Syria at War server.